thebuilder/react-delayed-render/README.md

 This requires the server to output a custom script tag, that contains the components and data to render.

 We are using this solution with [ReactJS.net](http://reactjs.net/), to enable partial caching of the React views.

-There is an open [issue](https://github.com/reactjs/React.NET/issues/315) to implement the server side part of this solution:

 ```js
 import delayedRender from './utils/delayed-render';